 May 24, 2008

 - 8:30 am- Micheal J. Day was surfing near a little reef near 9th Street.
-While waiting for a set near the surf line, he noticed some commotion in the water about 100 to 150 yards in front of him and saw a 12 to 14-inch dorsal fin.
-He then decided to exit the water and continued to watch the dorsal fin swimming North to South for five more minutes.
+While waiting for a set near the surf line, he noticed some commotion in the water about 100 to 150 yards before him and saw a 12 to 14-inch dorsal fin.
+He then decided to exit the water and watched the dorsal fin swimming North to South for five more minutes.

 May 24, 2008